Create a Linode in a distributed compute region

 -

-Images: Custom Images are created based on existing Compute Instances or image files.
+Images: Custom Images are created based on existing Linodes or image files.
 You can select any Custom Image stored in your account.
 Recovery Images are not supported.

-This guide assumes you are creating a Compute Instance from a Distribution.
-If you are creating a Compute Instance from a custom image, see Deploy an image to a new Compute Instance.
+This guide assumes you are creating a Linode from a Distribution.
+If you are creating a Linode from a custom image, see Deploy an image to a new Linode.

 Select a plan

 You can resize your plan at any time.
-See Resize a Compute Instance for instructions
+See Resize a Linode for instructions

 Set the label and add tags

-Set the label and add tags for your Compute Instance:
+Set the label and add tags for your Linode:

 -

-Label: The label identifies the Compute Instance.
+Label: The label identifies the Linode.
 Use a descriptive name that indicates its purpose, for example,

-to ndicate that the Compute Instance is the production website for Acme.
+acme-web-prodto ndicate that the Linode is the production website for Acme.
 Labels must only use letters, numbers, underscores, dashes, and periods.
 If you have already implemented naming conventions for your cloud infrastructure, follow those conventions. -

 Tags: Tags help you to categorize your services.
 For example, a web development agency might add a tag for each client.
 You can also add tags to categorize services by environment: development, staging, or production.

-SSH Keys: Add SSH Keys to the root user account to enable authentication without a password.
+This enables you to log in through SSH without needing a password.
 SSH keys are created as a pair: a private key stored on your local computer and a public key that you can upload to remote systems and services.
-Because you only share your public key while your private key is kept secure, this method is more secure than password-based authentication.
-See Manage SSH keys for guidance.
+Since you only share your public key and your private key is kept safe and secure, this is a much more secure method for authentication than passwords.

 Assign a Cloud Firewall (recommended)